 Currently, Directors who are not employees of the Corporation receive an annual retainer fee of \$24,000.
-These Directors also receive an attendance fee of \$1,250 for each regular or special Board meeting, \$1,000 for each Committee meeting and \$750 for each Board or Committee meeting by telephone.
+These Directors also receive an attendance fee of \$1,250 for each regular or special Board meeting, \$1,000 for each committee meeting and \$750 for each Board or Committee meeting by telephone.
 Committee chairs also receive an annual chairmanship fee of \$4,000.
 Directors may elect to defer the receipt of all or a part of these fees through the Directors' 1993 Fee Plan.
 Amounts so deferred earn interest based upon the average 30-day commercial paper rate.
-Under the terms of the Directors' 1993 Fee Plan, non-employee Directors receive a mandatory minimum of 25% and an elective maximum of up to 100% of their fees and retainer in shares of the Corporation's stock based upon the fair market value of a share of the common stock on the last business day of each calendar quarter.
-Directors may elect to defer receipt of all or a part of these shares, and such shares are maintained in a deferral account with the Corporation.
+Under the terms of the Directors' 1993 Fee Plan, non-employee Directors receive a mandatory minimum of 25% and an elective maximum of up to 100% of their fees and retainer in shares of the Corporation's stock based upon the Fair Market Value of a share of the common stock on the last business day of these shares, and such shares are maintained in a deferral account with the Corporation.
 Dividends on these deferred shares are automatically reinvested.